Dryish January: Your Guide to a Healthier Relationship with Alcohol

 In this post, we’ll explore what Dryish January is and the physical and mental benefits we can reap from participating in it.
 Let’s get started!

-What Is Dryish January?
+So, What Exactly Is 'Dryish' January?

 As is evidenced by its name, Dryish January is an offshoot of Dry January, a commitment to giving up alcohol for the first month of the new year, which has grown in popularity over the last several years.
 Dry January began as a movement in the United Kingdom in 2013.
 Today, a mere decade later, it’s a global phenomenon — supported by mobile apps, websites, and communities where participants share their experiences, tips, and insights.